madflojo/redis-tls-dockerfile/README.md

 The `/path/to/certs` should be a directory on the host that contains the appropriate `cert.pem` and `key.pem` files for `stunnel` to provide TLS encryption.

-Require password authentication for Redis:
+**Require password authentication for Redis:**

 ```console
 $ docker run -d -p 6379:6379 -v /path/to/certs:/certs --env REDIS_PASS="<<password here>>" \
   --name redis-tls madflojo/redis-tls
 ```

+Use the `$REDIS_PASS` environment variable to require clients to authenticate with this Redis server.

-Additional Options to Redis Start Command:
+**Additional Options to Redis Start Command:**

 ```consol
 $ docker run -d -p 6379:6379 -v /path/to/certs:/certs --env REDIS_PASS="<<password here>>" \
   --env REDIS_CMD_OPTS="--appendonly yes"  --name redis-tls madflojo/redis-tls
 ```

+Use the `$REDIS_CMD_OPTS` environment variable to pass any command-line arguments to the Redis server start command.

-Start with Persistence:
+**Start with Persistence:**

 ```console
 $ docker run --restart=always -d -p 6379:6379 -v /path/to/certs:/certs \
   -v /hostpath/to/redisdatabackup:/data --env REDIS_PASS="<<password here>>" \
   --name redis-tls madflojo/redis-tls
 ```

+To retain data throughout container restarts, use Docker's volume maps to mount the data directory to a host-level directory.

 ## Contributing